KIT-ISAS/iviz/iviz/README.md

 The app may refuse to connect if it detects that your URL is not accessible from the outside (in doubt, use the IP address of your device as the hostname).

+## 3. Navigation

+To move around:
+* On a PC: Hold down the right mouse button and move the mouse to rotate the camera.
+While holding the right button down, press W-A-S-D to translate the camera.
+(This is the same behaviour as in Unity)
+* On a mobile device: Tap with one finger and drag to rotate the camera.
+Tap with two fingers and move to translate the camera.
+Pinch to zoom in and out.

 ## 3. The Dialogs

+You already met the Connection Dialog in Section 2.

 ### Getting Started